Workers Comp Lawyers in Joplin, Missouri (MO)

-Workers’ Compensation Benefits
+Workers’ Comp Benefits

 Second Injury Fund

-For example, an injured employee may be entitled to lifetime weekly benefits from the Second Injury Fund when a permanent total disability results from a combination of the employee’s preexisting conditions and those caused by the current injury.
+For example, an injured employee may be entitled to lifetime weekly benefits from the Second Injury Fund when a permanent total disability results from a combination of the employee’s pre-existing conditions and those caused by the current injury.
 In death cases, when the employer failed to obtain Workers’ Compensation insurance, the Second Injury Fund can be held responsible for death benefits to the employee’s dependents.